stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-sharing.md

         Globus Sharing is only available on [`$OAK`][url_oak], using the [Oak Globus Endpoint][url_oak_endpoint] :octicons-lock-16:[^sunet] (`srcc#oak`).

-     For complete details about sharing data wih Globus, please see the Globus documentation at https://docs.globus.org/how-to/share-files/
+     For complete details about sharing data with Globus, please see the Globus documentation at https://docs.globus.org/how-to/share-files/